Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/08-links-ext/page-04.md

 ```

 Notice in the above link that it includes “`https`”.
-The “`https`” is required to signify to the browser that this is an ‘external’ link outside of the current document’s directory/server. **You must include either “`http`” or “`https`”.**
+The “`https`” is required to signify to the browser that this is an ‘external’ link outside the current document’s directory/server. **You must include either “`http`” or “`https`”.**

-<span class="label label-success">Neat-O</span> The former is a older, established, version of the “hypertext transfer protocol”, which specified how data was sent between clients.
-The latter, is a “secure” version of this protocol.
-Whenever possible, you should provide “`https`” links (just check that they work first), as it provides a safer browsing experience.
+The former is an older, established, version of the “hypertext transfer protocol”, which specifies data transfer between clients.
+The latter is a “secure” version of this protocol.
+Whenever possible, you should provide “`https`” links (check that they work first), as it allows for a safer browsing experience.

 <div class="external-embed">